Last updated 08 March, 2021.

 One of the biggest mistakes a SaaS company can make is thinking they can sell to everyone, which ultimately means you sell to no one.
 At the cornerstone of your go-to-market strategy is the important decision of who you are going to sell to and how.
 This is something we have been discussing, reading, and thinking a lot about lately and it all started when we were attempting to develop a framework in which we could categorise various B2B SaaS companies based on their sales strategy and target buyers.
 We scribbled a little matrix on a piece of paper to visualise the situation and this scribble has now evolved into something bigger, something which we now call The Mission Matrix.

 We at Advance B2B want to share it with you to help ensure that your B2B SaaS company is selling to the right target in the right way with the right price and through the right channels.
+(Btw, if you're a SaaS company that already has customers and would like to enter a new market, you can go ahead and book a call with our salesperson Samuli.❤️)

 Whether you’re an early stage startup or an established SaaS company, The Mission Matrix will help ensure that you’re strategically well placed for success, or it will highlight if you are in a position of danger, and more crucially, what you can do to alter your strategy to avoid failure.